JESUS CHRIST DID NOT TEACH HELL

 48 Where 'Their worm does not die And the fire is not quenched.'
 49 For everyone will be seasoned with fire, every sacrifice will be seasoned with salt.

 Let us remind ourselves that the Lake of Fire is both God’s physical and spiritual cleansing of earth and its unbelieving inhabitants on the Great White Throne Judgement Day.
-God’s physical Lake of Fire is an age-lasting fire and it will not be quenched until every unbeliever and every fallen angel has been refined, purified and reconciled to God by His Spiritual Fire.
-Of course, we know from Scripture that God describes Himself as a consuming fire (Hebrews 12:29), therefore, God’s Spiritual Fire is different from His physical age-lasting fire in that it is eternal and unquenchable.
+God’s age-lasting refining Lake of Fire, during the Great White Throne Judgement Day, will not be quenched until every unbeliever and every fallen angel has been refined, purified and reconciled to God.
+We have covered the subject of the Lake of Fire Judgement Age in great detail in Chapters 12 and 13.

 ‘Weeping and gnashing of teeth’